ai4er-cdt/hurricane-harm-herald/README.md

 There is currently no opportunity to contribute to the project since it forms an assessed part of the AI4ER MRes year.

-## License

-This project falls under the MIT license.

 ## Acknowledgements